Siemens C651

-The Siemens C651 is the second generation electric multiple unit rolling stock in operation on the North–South and East–West lines of Singapore's Mass Rapid Transit (MRT) system, manufactured by Siemens (SIE) under Contract 651.
-A total of 114 cars consisting of 19 train-sets were purchased in 1992 and introduced into service from 1995 onwards.
-These trains were built by Siemens in Austria.
-They are well known for their unique propulsion, which makes a melodic and noticeable sound.
+The Siemens C651 was the second generation electric multiple unit rolling stock that operated on the North–South and East–West lines of Singapore's Mass Rapid Transit (MRT) system, manufactured by Siemens Mobility (SIE) and SGP Verkehrstechnik in Vienna, Austria under Contract 651.
+A total of 114 cars consisting of 19 trainsets were purchased in 1992 and were in service from May 1995 to September 2024.

 Design

 Initial design

-The trains have a full white body and a thick red stripe in the middle.
-Similar to the Kawasaki Heavy Industries C151 trains, the Siemens C651 trains have no visual passenger information systems but have a built-in audio announcement system until STARiS was installed and activated around 2010.
+The trains had a full white body and a thick red stripe in the middle.
+Similar to the Kawasaki Heavy Industries C151 trains, the Siemens C651 trains had no visual passenger information systems but had a built-in audio announcement system until STARiS was installed and activated around 2010.

-Unlike the 66 first generation Kawasaki Heavy Industries C151 train sets, the C651s are delivered with a scratch-resistant acrylic finish.
+Unlike the 66 first generation Kawasaki Heavy Industries C151 trainsets, the C651s were delivered with a scratch-resistant acrylic finish.
 This alleviated the difficulty of removing dirt trapped on the exterior surface, as opposed to the aluminium finish of the C151 trains that were delivered unpainted.
-The train run number at the front of the train was delivered by a low-power consumption electronic green flip-dot display.
+The train run number at the front and rear of the train was delivered by a low-power consumption electronic green flip-dot display.

-The C651 trains were originally delivered with a GTO-VVVF propulsion system that was supplied by Siemens.
+The C651 trains were originally delivered with a GTO-VVVF propulsion system that was manufactured by Siemens AG.
+The wailing noise produced by their traction inverters were often described as melodious.

 Other original features included specifically designed air-conditioning vents that eliminate dripping from the cooling system to the train compartments, as well as an event recorder, which records important train functions, such as braking and emergency operations to assist troubleshooting in an event of a failure.

-The C651 was also the basis for the Taipei Metro C321 and Taipei Metro C341 built from 1998 to 1999 and 2003 respectively for the Taipei Metro Bannan Line, as well as those used on Kaohsiung Metro.

 Operational history

+Tendering process

 The design and supply of the C651 trains were tendered in December 1992 to complement the 66 first generation C151 trains with the opening of the Woodlands extension, at a cost of $259 million.
 These trains began revenue service from 2 May 1995, with the first train set delivered to the Mass Rapid Transit Corporation (MRTC) of Singapore on 20 September 1994.
-These trains are capable of being deployed on both the North–South and East–West lines at all times.
-However, in practice, the C651 fleet usually operates exclusively on one line under normal operations.
-The C651 fleet has been spread around across multiple lines from 1995 to 2019.

-Since 2 November 2019, nearly all of the C651 trains in service (201/202, 207/208, 213/214, 215/216, 221/222, 223/224, 233/234 and 237/238) were reallocated to operate on the East–West Line with the opening of the Canberra station, as its existing STARiS Displays were not updated to include Canberra station in its STARIS route maps but only one or two trains were operated on the North–South Line during weekdays peak hour.